gauteh/lieer/README.md

 **`Timeout`** is the timeout in seconds used for the HTTP connection to GMail. `0` means the forever or system error/timeout, [whichever occurs first](https://github.com/gauteh/gmailieer/issues/83#issuecomment-396487919).

 **`File extension`** is an optional argument to include the specified extension in local file names (e.g., `mbox`) which can be useful for indexing them with third-party programs.

-Existing files are not renamed.
+*Important:* If you change this setting after synchronizing, the best case scenario is that all files will apear to not have being pulled down and will be re-downloaded (and duplicated with a different extension in the maildir).
+There might also be changes to tags.
+You should in theory be able to change it by renaming all files, but since this will update the lastmod you will get a check on all files.

 **`Drop non existing labels`** can be used to silently ignore errors where GMail gives us a label identifier which is not associated with a label.
 See [Caveats](#caveats).